MarineEvoEcoLab/EecSeq/Protocol.md

 1. Bring KAPA Pure Beads to room temperature by taking out of the 4 degree ~30 minutes before use and swirl to mix
 2. Perform a 1.5X bead cleanup by adding 75 μl of KAPA Pure Beads to each 50 μl of the biotin reactions
-* Thoroughly resuspend the beads by pipetting up and down multiple times.
+3. Thoroughly resuspend the beads by pipetting up and down multiple times.
-* Incubate the plate/tube at room temperature for 5 – 15 min to allow the DNA to bind to the beads.
+4. Incubate the plate/tube at room temperature for 15 min to allow the DNA to bind to the beads, if the samples can be placed on an orbital shaker at 200rpm this is ideal
-* Place the plate/tube on a magnet to capture the beads.
-Incubate until the liquid is clear.
+5. Place the plate/tube on a magnet to capture the beads.
+Incubate until the liquid is clear
-* Carefully remove and discard 115 μl of supernatant.
+6. Carefully remove and discard 115 μl of supernatant
-* Keeping the plate/tube on the magnet, add 200 μl of 80% ethanol.
+7. Keeping the plate/tube on the magnet, add 200 μl of 80% ethanol
-* Incubate the plate/tube at room temperature for ≥30 sec.
+8. Incubate the plate/tube at room temperature for ≥30 sec
-* Carefully remove and discard the ethanol.
+9. Carefully remove and discard the ethanol
-* Keeping the plate/tube on the magnet, add 200 μl of 80% ethanol.
+10. Keeping the plate/tube on the magnet, add 200 μl of 80% ethanol
-* Incubate the plate/tube at room temperature for ≥30 sec.
+11. Incubate the plate/tube at room temperature for ≥30 sec
-* Carefully remove and discard the ethanol.
-Try to remove all residual ethanol without disturbing the beads.
+12. Carefully remove and discard the ethanol.
+Try to remove all residual ethanol without disturbing the beads
-* Dry the beads at room temperature, until all of the ethanol has evaporated. **Caution: over-drying the beads may result in dramatic yield loss.**
+13. Dry the beads at room temperature, until all of the ethanol has evaporated. **Caution: over-drying the beads may result in dramatic yield loss**
-* Remove the plate/tube from the magnet.
+14. Remove the plate/tube from the magnet
-* Thoroughly resuspend the beads in 20 μl of 10 mM Tris-HCl (pH 8.0).
+15. Thoroughly resuspend the beads in 20-50 μl of 10 mM Tris-HCl (pH 8.0).
 Volume needed depends on the number of captures.
-Calculate 10 μl per capture plus an aliquot for checking the probes concentration using Qubit.
+Calculate 10 μl per capture plus an aliquot for checking the probes concentration using Qubit, although the concentration of the probes will determine how much is needed for each capture reaction
-* Incubate the plate/tube at room temperature for 2 min to allow the DNA to elute off the beads.
+16. Incubate the plate/tube at room temperature for 5 min to allow the DNA to elute off the beads, if the samples can be placed on an orbital shaker at 200rpm this is ideal
-* Place the plate/tube on a magnet to capture the beads.
-Incubate until the liquid is clear.
+17. Place the plate/tube on a magnet to capture the beads.
+Incubate until the liquid is clear
-* Transfer 19 μl of the clear supernatant to a new plate/tube and proceed to next step.
+18. Transfer 19-49 μl of the clear supernatant to a new plate/tube and proceed to next step

 ## Quant Probes
 **Procedure (Standard HS DNA protocol)**
-* Set up the required number of 0.5-mL tubes for standards and samples.
-The Qubit® RNA HS Assay requires 2 standards.
+1. Set up the required number of 0.5-mL tubes for standards and samples.
+The Qubit® RNA HS Assay requires 2 standards
-* Label the tube lids.
+2. Label the tube lids
-* Prepare the Qubit® working solution by diluting the Qubit® DNA HS Reagent 1:200 in Qubit® DNA HS Buffer.
-Use a clean plastic tube each time you prepare Qubit® working solution. **Do not mix the working solution in a glass container.**
+3. Prepare the Qubit® working solution by diluting the Qubit® DNA HS Reagent 1:200 in Qubit® DNA HS Buffer.
+Use a clean plastic tube each time you prepare Qubit® working solution. **Do not mix the working solution in a glass container**
-* Add 190 μL of Qubit® working solution to each of the tubes used for standards.
+4. Add 190 μL of Qubit® working solution to each of the tubes used for standards
-* Add 10 μL of each Qubit® standard to the appropriate tube, then mix by vortexing 2–3 seconds.
-Be careful not to create bubbles.
+5. Add 10 μL of each Qubit® standard to the appropriate tube, then mix by vortexing 2–3 seconds.
+Be careful not to create bubbles
-* Add Qubit® working solution to individual assay tubes so that the final volume in each tube after adding sample is 200 μL.
+6. Add Qubit® working solution to individual assay tubes so that the final volume in each tube after adding sample is 200 μL (we use 199μL solution to 1 μL sample)
-* Add each sample to the assay tubes containing the correct volume of Qubit® working solution, then mix by vortexing 2–3 seconds.
-The final volume in each tube should be 200 μL.
+7. Add each sample to the assay tubes containing the correct volume of Qubit® working solution, then mix by vortexing 2–3 seconds.
+The final volume in each tube should be 200 μL
-* Allow all tubes to incubate at room temperature for 2 minutes.
+8. Allow all tubes to incubate at room temperature for 2 minutes
-* On the Home screen of the Qubit® 3.0 Fluorometer, press DNA, then select DNA: High Sensitivity as the assay type.
+9. On the Home screen of the Qubit® 3.0 Fluorometer, press DNA, then select DNA: High Sensitivity as the assay type.
 The “Read standards” screen is displayed.
-Press Read Standards to proceed.
+Press Read Standards to proceed
-* Insert the tube containing Standard #1 into the sample chamber, close the lid, then press Read standard.
-When the reading is complete (~3 seconds), remove Standard #1.
+10. Insert the tube containing Standard #1 into the sample chamber, close the lid, then press Read standard.
+When the reading is complete (~3 seconds), remove Standard #1
-* Insert the tube containing Standard #2 into the sample chamber, close the lid, then press Read standard.
-When the reading is complete, remove Standard #2.
+11. Insert the tube containing Standard #2 into the sample chamber, close the lid, then press Read standard.
+When the reading is complete, remove Standard #2
-* Press Run samples.
+12. Press Run samples
-* On the assay screen, select the sample volume and units
+13. On the assay screen, select the sample volume and units
-* Insert a sample tube into the sample chamber, close the lid, then press Read tube.
-When the reading is complete (~3 seconds), remove the sample tube.
+14. Insert a sample tube into the sample chamber, close the lid, then press Read tube.
+When the reading is complete (~3 seconds), remove the sample tube
-* Repeat step last step until all samples have been read
+15. Repeat step last step until all samples have been read

 ## Visualize Probes